afl5082/afl5082/README.md

 ### :man_technologist: About Me :
 I am a Data Engineer from Arlington VA.

-- :telescope: I’m working as a Sr. Data Engineer, building and maintaing data pipelines for a large coporation.
+- :telescope: I’m working as a Lead Data Engineer, building and maintaing data pipelines for a large coporation.

 - :zap: In my free time, I enjoy tinkering with my home servers, building Python applications and exploring the outdoors!